 We have launched this program in response to the many inquiries by our local community to open up our outdoor classroom and lecture hall.
 The purpose of these classes is to spread the knowledge and the joy of practicing permaculture and to empower our community to create a resilient and healthy world.

-Lectures will be held on Thursdays :
+Lectures will be held on Mondays:

 How do I sign up?

-First Complete this sign up sheet
+First complete this sign up sheet

-- 9:30-10:00 Coffee and greeting
+- 9:30-10:00 Coffee and Greeting